Tohoku Disaster Relief

 Takeda Life and Livelihood Reconstruction Program

 For ongoing post-earthquake disaster aid, JNPOC set up the Takeda Life and Livelihood Reconstruction Program through donation-based funding from Takeda Pharmaceutical Company Limited.
 For the mission to facilitate humanitarian support and the maintenance of livelihood, based on a generous donation from Takeda, ¥125,610,000 subsidies were granted to 21 nonprofits working for those affected by the disaster in East Japan in FY2014.
 Takeda and JNPOC launched a new project which will support the Government and revise the public assistance system for those who are living in the disaster area, as well as for caretakers working in the area who may be in need of mental health care.
-The duration of the program has been extended from 5 years to 10 years, which will last until 2021.
+The duration of the program was extended from 5 years to 10 years.

 Takeda Life and Livelihood Reconstruction Program (Japanese)